redbadger/awesome-badger/ruiramos/nextjs-github-netlify/README.md

-# Next.js deployment on Netlify through Github Actions
+# Next.js deployment on Netlify with Github Actions

 ## Introduction